How can we help?

 If you have any queries or would like to book an appointment, please contact our team on 01442 331 900.
 We look forward to seeing you soon!

 We are now offering private COVID-19 testing.
-We are offering COVID-19 testing to detect the active presence of the virus in symptomatic patients as well as non-symptomatic individuals who require test results for the purpose of work, travel etc. We also offer antibody testing which will allow patients to determine whether they have had the virus.
+We are offering COVID-19 testing to detect the active presence of the virus in symptomatic patients as well as non-symptomatic individuals who require test results for the purpose of work or travel for business.
+We also offer antibody testing which will allow patients to determine whether they have had the virus.
 More information can be found on our COVID-19 testing pages.

 From Monday 15th June, all visitors and patients attending appointments at OSD Healthcare must wear a face covering at all times, in line with Government guidance.
 We want to remind our patients to please bring an appropriate face covering to your appointment.